 The Biloela community’s appeal to allow the family stay has won wide support across Australia and the campaign reached a new level of public sympathy when distressing footage emerged of the attempted deportation of the family on the 29th of Aug 2019, halted by a last minute court injunction:

-Following the court’s order, rather than returning the family Melbourne, from Darwin where they had been taken, the family was put on a chartered Sky Traders jet and sent as far away from mainland Australia as possible – Christmas Island.
-The government has justified the detention of the family on Christmas Island, in part, for their own “safety” to protect them from supporters who may try to stop their deportation.
+Following the court’s order, rather than returning the family Melbourne, from Darwin where they had been taken, the family was put on a chartered Sky Traders jet and sent as far away from mainland Australia as possible – Christmas Island off the coast of Java, Indonesia.
+The government has justified the detention of the family on the island, in part, for their own “safety” to protect them from supporters who may try to stop their deportation.

-On 18 Sep 2019, the Federal Court of Australia ruled that the youngest daughter had a prime facie case against deportation that should be heard at full hearing.
-This means the family for the foreseeable future, potentially months, remains on Christmas Island.
+On 18 Sep 2019, the Federal Court of Australia ruled that the youngest daughter had a prime facie case that should be heard at full hearing.
+This means the family for the foreseeable future, remains on Christmas Island.
 At the moment they are surrounded by Serco guards and the Australian Border Force whom are recording their every move.

 What justifies such cruel policies?
-Home Affairs Minister Peter Dutton who holds the portfolio of border security said in an opinion piece (1 Sept 2019) its about stopping the boats, and therefore saving lives at sea.
-But the film Stop the Boats – the lie of saving lives at sea exposed this very falsehood.
+Home Affairs Minister Peter Dutton who holds the portfolio of border security said in an opinion piece its about stopping the boats, and therefore saving lives at sea (1 Sept 2019) .
+The film Stop the Boats – the lie of saving lives at sea exposed this very falsehood.
 See at 25 min version below:

 Tamils “have been accepted back by a democratically elected inclusive Government“